There Is No Such Thing as Reading Jesus Without a Framework

 7. The “Plain Words” Argument Cannot Survive Its Own Test

-The slogan “just believe the plain words of Jesus” sounds persuasive until someone asks a simple question:
+The slogan “just believe the plain words of Jesus” sounds persuasive until one simple question is asked:

 What do those plain words mean?